davidsamu/seal/doc/Preprocessing methods/Quality metrics.md

 #### Signal to noise (SNR)

 SNR is calculated by dividing the standard deviation of the mean waveform by the total standard deviation of the residual waveforms (after subtracting the mean waveform from each of them).
-See *Hill et al., 2011*.
+See [Hill et al., 2011](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3123734/).

 #### Waveform amplitude